Nebraska Domestic Violence Laws

 • intentionally or knowingly causing physical injury to an intimate partner

-• threatening an intimate partner with immediate physical injury, or
+• threatening an intimate partner with imminent physical injury, or

 • threatening an intimate partner in a menacing manner.